 Again these topics must be studied considering the whole and not just the parts in isolation.

-6. While for many the stretch to include art, music, design may seem difficult, leadership development trends must include these aspects.
+While for many the stretch to include art, music, design may seem difficult, leadership development would benefit from including these aspects.
 Creativity, beauty, design, aesthetics are integral to a healthy happy world.
 Students would have the option to explore from several disciplines within this space.

 *Arts, music, acting, dance, movement, cooking